Updated: Oct 27, 2020

 When I first made the announcement January 31st 2018, I remember most people didn't believe me, I almost didn't believe it myself.
 But, the resignation was submitted, my seniors and colleagues called to asked me if I was sure I wanted to make this move, and each time with a deep swallow and anxiety I said..." yeah I'm sure".

 It all came down to a decision and then conscientiously putting real action behind that decision.
-But, there is one thing that I realised that even though I worked with these companies for all these years.
-When I look back at the last five (5) to seven (7) years before leaving, mentally, I was no longer an employee.
+But, there is one thing that I realized while looking back at the last five (5) to seven (7) years before leaving.
+Even though I worked with these companies for all these years, mentally, I was no longer an employee.

-As strange as that may sound when I reflect I realise that I've been conditioning myself towards this point.
+As strange as that may sound when I reflect, I realize that I've been conditioning myself towards this point.
 That conditioning is what got me here but at the same time, it's what got me all of those promotions and job offers as well.

 Quote: You're more than just an employee

 To be a bit clearer, when I say "lose the employee mindset for growth" I mean don't just think of yourself as an employee.
-Each person serves a bigger purpose within an organisation.
-Whether that purpose is openly/clearly communicated within the organisation or not, you represent something bigger.
+Each person serves a bigger purpose within an organization.
+Whether that purpose is openly/clearly communicated within the organization or not, you represent something bigger.

-This level of thinking helped me stand out, it helped me grow within the organisation and most importantly it helped me see myself at this present stage in my life.
+This level of thinking helped me stand out, it helped me grow within the organization, and most importantly it helped me see myself at this present stage in my life.

-Whether you decide to be stay and grow within your company it's important to understand that losing the employee mindset and thinking of your role as bigger than that is a key to you personal and professional growth.
+Whether you decide to stay and grow within your company, it's important to understand that losing the employee mindset and thinking of your role as bigger than that is a key to your personal and professional growth.